Beef Tenderloin with Mushroom Pan Sauce

 - Black Pepper

-- 1 tablespoon cooking oil (like avocado or olive)
+- 1 tablespoon cooking fat (like tallow or avocado oil)

 - 2 tablespoons unsalted butter